Drexel University Guidebook for International Faculty

 A Note from Dr. Julie Mostov

-Vice Provost for Global Initiatives
+Senior Vice Provost, Global Initiatives

 On behalf of the Office of International Programs (OIP), I would like to welcome you to Drexel University and invite you to explore and participate in our ongoing international initiatives.
 The Office of International Programs brings leadership, strategic coordination, and institutional structure to the global dimension of the University.
 Our mission is to create and bring visibility to international initiatives, promote international research collaboration and experiential learning, and encourage productive global synergies among students, scholars, alumni, and community.